Revia Side Effects

 Other dosage forms:

-Along with its needed effects, naltrexone (the active ingredient contained in Revia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, naltrexone (the active ingredient contained in Revia) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking naltrexone:Less common
+If any of the following side effects occur while taking naltrexone, check with your doctor immediately:Less common

 - Skin rash